Eeems-Org/oxide/README.md

 # Oxide
 A launcher application for the [reMarkable tablet](https://remarkable.com/).

 Head over to the [releases](https://github.com/Eeems/oxide/releases) page for more information on the latest release.
+You can also see some (likely outdated) [screenshots here](https://github.com/Eeems/oxide/wiki/Screenshots).